lgvo/di-decorators/README.md

 This project is a easy to use little dependency injection framework on top of ES Decorators.
 The basic idea is to have a easy way to declare dependencies with ES decorators.

+** Please take the time to star the project if you like it! "npm star di-decorators" and also on github [di-decorators](https://github.com/lgvo/di-decorators). **

 ## Installation